wp_nav_menu()WP 3.0.0

 • .menu-item-home

-Compatible with wp_page_menu()
+Compatibility with the function wp_page_menu()

 • .page_item

-• .page-item-$ID
+• .page-item-{$menu_item->object_id}

 • .current_page_item